 Best deep sea fishing in the world

 Costa Rica is an angler’s dream come true.
-The country’s Pacific ports and beach resorts provide access to some the best deep sea fishing in the world, while the canals and rivers of the northern Atlantic coast feature world-class snook and tarpon fishing.
-Billfish (family Istiophoridae) ae the country’s biggest attractions, with abundant costa rica sailfish and monster blue marlin off the Pacific coast, but the fishermen also hook plenty of other feisty fighters, such as wahoo and roosterfish.
+The country’s Pacific ports and beach resorts provide access to some of the best deep-sea fishing in the world, while the canals and rivers of the northern Atlantic coast feature world-class snook and tarpon fishing.
+Billfish (family Istiophoridae) is the country’s biggest attraction, with abundant Costa Rica sailfish and monster blue marlin off the Pacific coast, but the fishermen also hook plenty of other feisty fighters, such as wahoo and roosterfish.

-Though Costa Rica boasts the best deep sea fishing in the world, there is also has great fresh water fishing in Lake Arenal and the larger rivers in the Northern Zone, where anglers can fight with the small but ornery guapote, a hump-backed fish also known as the rainbow bass.
-Giant marlin, costa rica sailfish beyond number; high jumping tarpon, record class snook an a dozen or more hard hitting fresh water species…
+Though Costa Rica boasts the best deep-sea fishing in the world, there is also has great freshwater fishing in Lake Arenal and the larger rivers in the Northern Zone, where anglers can fight with the small but ornery guapote, a hump-backed fish also known as the rainbow bass.
+Giant marlin, Costa Rica sailfish beyond number; high jumping tarpon, record class snook, and a dozen or more hard-hitting freshwater species…

 Costa Rica has them all!
-Fishing just doesn’t get any better than you will find in friendly, peaceful Rica and because this ia a small nation, it’s possible to enjoy it all on a single visit, perhaps with a day of with water rafting and a volcano and rain forest tour thrown in.
+Fishing just doesn’t get any better than you will find in a friendly, peaceful Rica, and because this is a small nation, it’s possible to enjoy it all on a single visit, perhaps with a day of water rafting and a volcano and rain forest tour threw in.

 On the Pacific, it’s common to release a dozen or more sails and even a marlin or two in a single day, and NOT unusual to release more than 30 sailfish a day.
-There is also dolphin (including the long-standing International Game Fish Association’s all-tackle record 87 pounders), giant yellowfin tuna, wahoo, cubera, roosterfish, a variety of snapper; grouper; blue runners, rainbow runners, snook, and much more.
+There is also dolphin (including the long-standing International Game Fish Association’s all-tackle record 87 pounders), giant yellowfin tuna, wahoo, cubera, roosterfish, a variety of snappers; grouper; blue runners, rainbow runners, snook, and much more.
 And Costa Rica boat operators release all billfish that do not record contenders, so the future of the resource is assured.

 Central Pacific Fishing